capslock303/issue_interface/README.md

 The evaluation follows this exact sequence:

-### 1. Was there a call or text?
+### 1. Did you receive a call or text from a number you did not recognize?
 - **Yes** → Continue to question 2
 - **No** → No violation (no call/text occurred)

-### 2. Was the call/text sent to a cell phone number?
+### 2. Was the call/text on your personal phone number?
 - **Yes** → Continue to question 3
 - **No** → Not covered under this subsection (landline calls covered under different provisions)

-### 3. Did the caller use an automatic telephone dialing system (ATDS) OR an artificial/prerecorded voice?
+### 3. Did the caller use an artificial or prerecorded voice?
 - **Yes** → Continue to question 4
 - **No** → Not covered under this subsection (manual calls not covered)